CSCfi/csc-env-eff/slides/07_allas.md

 *   Should I store files as one object or as bigger chunks?
 *   Should I use compression?
-*   Who can use the data: Projects and accession permissions ?
+*   Who can use the data: Projects and accession permissions?
 *   What will happen to my data later on?
 *   How to keep track of all the data I have in Allas?